Youth LEAD is the largest network of Young Key Populations (YKPs) in Asia and the Pacific

 - Young people who engage in sex work

 Our organisation and programs are led, designed, and implemented by young people, working for young people.
-We embrace each other's differences and celebrate our similarities, connected by our values and needs of being young and our shared passion to end HIV/AIDS.
+We embrace each other's differences and celebrate our similarities, connected by our values and needs of being young and our shared passion for ending HIV/AIDS.

 Youth LEAD began as a project to address the needs of young key populations in 2010, under the Coalition of Asia-Pacific Regional Networks on HIV and AIDS (7 Sisters), which was financially supported by UNFPA.

 It later gained support from various UN agencies, such as UNICEF EAPRO, UNAIDS RST, and UNESCO as the project expanded across the Asia Pacific.
 The success of the project established Youth LEAD as an independent network in 2012, after the development of a three-year-long strategic plan and governance handbook.
-In 2014, Youth LEAD become a legally registered organization in Thailand through the support of the Robert Carr Fund.
+In 2014, Youth LEAD became a legally registered organisation in Thailand through the financial and technical support of the Robert Carr Fund and UN partners.